BaluchiNLP/BaluchiNLP.github.io/README.md

+# Introduction
+## Overview
-Implementing a Transformer-based NMT model for Baluchi is a complex task that requires expertise in machine learning, natural language processing, and the Baluchi language.
-This repository contains information about the development and resources necessary for building an efficient NMT system for the Baluchi language.
-From detailed language documentation, technology development strategies, to practical guides on data collection and preprocessing, this guide aims to equip researchers and developers with the knowledge and tools needed to navigate the challenges of NMT model implementation.
-It also provides insights into the selection of appropriate frameworks and models, strategies for training and fine-tuning the model, and methods for evaluating and refining its performance to ensure high-quality translations between Baluchi and English.
+Implementing a Transformer-based NMT model for Baluchi is a complex task that requires expertise in machine learning, natural language processing, and understanding the Baluchi language.
+This repository aims to provide comprehensive information and resources necessary for building an efficient NMT system tailored for the Baluchi language.

+# Part 1: Preparation and Planning
 ## 1. Language Documentation
 ### Language Resources Development
-Dictionaries, grammar guides, and language learning resources.
+Compilation of dictionaries, grammar guides, and language learning resources to support the NMT model development.

 ## 2. Technology Development

 ### Neural Machine Translation
 Transformer-based NMT model for Baluchi to English and back translation.

+# Part 2: Data Management
-### Data Collection
+## 1. Data Collection
   Need parallel text data in both Baluchi and English.
 This can include news articles, books, websites, or any other source with aligned sentences in both languages.
-### Data Preprocessing:
+## 2. Data Preprocessing:
   Cleaning the text, removing noise and irrelevant characters, tokenizing words, and converting everything to lowercase.
 Might also need to handle specific challenges like diacritics and named entities in Baluchi text.
 #### Split the text:
   Separate the Baluchi and English sentences into individual files or datasets.